EFJ published a transposition guide for journalists on the EU whistleblower directive

 Member States have until December 2021 to transpose the directive into national law.

-The guide will soon be available in French.
+The guide is also available in French.